Port of Karachi: Port Terminal Operators

-There are also three liquid cargo-handling berths (oil piers), two ship repair jetties and a shipyard and engineering facility.
+Karachi Port has three liquid cargo-handling berths (oil piers) to handle both POL and non POL products.
+There port also has a dry dock at Manora for quick boat repairs.
+Repairs for larger ships are offered at the Karachi Shipyard and Engineering Works (KSEW).
 The shipyard carries out shipbuilding and repair for both commercial and military customers on a 29-hectare (70 acres) site at the West Wharf.
 The facilities include a large shipbuilding hall, three shipbuilding berths, two dry-docks and three foundries.

 Expansion

 The flow of cargo to and from the port is hampered by severe congestion in the harbour with several other maritime facilities located close to the port.
 Adjacent to the West Wharf is the Karachi Fishing Harbour, which is administered separately from the port and is the base for a fleet of several thousand fishing vessels.
 The West Wharf also hosts a ship repair facility and shipyard and a naval dockyard at the tip of the wharf, while to the south of the port are the Karachi Naval Base and the Kiamari Boat Club.

 The Port of Karachi also faces competition from a new private terminal located 5 kilometres to the west.
 In recent years the federal government has attempted to alleviate the increased congestion by constructing a second port in Karachi thirty kilometres to the east at Port Qasim and a third major port at Gwadar, about 650 kilometres west of Karachi.

-The Karachi Fishing Harbour has been upgraded recently, and a second fishing harbour has been built 18 kilometres away at Korangi.
-The transfer of some naval vessels to the new naval base at Ormara has brought about further reductions in congestion.
+The Karachi Fishing Harbour has been upgraded recently, and a second fishing harbour built 18 kilometres away at Korangi.
+The transfer of some naval vessels to the new naval base at Ormara has reduced congestion further.

 Further deepening of the port has been planned by the Karachi Port Trust in order to enhance facilities.
 The channel is being dredged initially to 13.5 metres deep to cater for 12-metre draught vessels at all tides.
-At Kiamari Groyne, located at the outer tip of the harbour, dredging will be to 16.5 metres to enable vessels up to 300 metres long to dock.
+Kiamari Groyne, located at the outer tip of the harbour, will be dredged to 16.5 metres to enable vessels up to 300 metres long to dock.
 Other projects to expand the port include: